nasa/cumulus/tasks/lzards-backup/README.md

 ### Output

 The task output will contain the results of the requests to LZARDS.
 Please note that this task does *not* halt waiting for a response from LZARDS, and *does not* fail if LZARDS rejects an individual backup request.
-The task *will* throw if there is an error thrown unrelated to a LZARDS API call, but attempt to complete all requests before it does so.
+The task *will* throw if there is an error thrown unrelated to a LZARDS API call, but attempt to make all requests before it does so.

 Upon completion the lambda will return the following structure: